TEN-framework/portal/content/docs/ten_framework/graph/graph.md

 For each graph instance, the TEN app internally uses a unique UUID4 string as an identifier, called the **Graph ID**.

 For predefined graphs, you can assign a meaningful and easy-to-remember name, called the **Graph Name**.
 When you need to specify a particular predefined graph, you can directly use its graph name.
 If a predefined graph has the `singleton` property, it means that only one instance of this predefined graph can exist within the TEN app.
-In this case, the TEN runtime platform uses the graph name to uniquely identify the single instance generated from that predefined graph.
+In this case, the TEN runtime uses the graph name to uniquely identify the single instance generated from that predefined graph.

 ## Dynamic Graph